RedBedHed/Charon/README.md

   <li>
    <p>
 Board.h is still in the works...
 And I could really use advice on how to improve it.
-The applyMove and retractMove algorithms are unfinished.
+The applyMove and retractMove algorithms are completely unfinished.
    </p>
   <li>
    <p>